moliver28/resume/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 <em>"Always go a little further into the water than you feel you’re capable of being in.
 Go a little bit out of your depth.
-And when you feel that your feet aren’t quite touching the bottom, you’re just about in the right place to do something exciting” -David Bowie</em>
+And when you feel that your feet aren’t quite touching the bottom, you’re just about in the right place to do something exciting”
+-David Bowie</em>

-Following the words of one of my favourite artists David Bowie, I find inspirtation in pursuing exciting opportunities thatallow me to leave a positive impact on people's lives.
-I care about elevating people's lives through projects that promote people's <a href = "https://shruti-misra.github.io/research/">well-being and education</a>, make this planet more sustainable and bring bring joy through artistic expression.
+Following the words of one of my favourite artists David Bowie, I find inspirtation in pursuing exciting opportunities that allow me to leave a positive impact on people's lives.
+I care about elevating people's lives through projects that promote <a href = "https://shruti-misra.github.io/research/">well-being and education </a>, make this planet more sustainable and bring bring joy through artistic expression.
 A common thread in all these pursuits is my deep appreciation for the power of <a href = "https://shruti-misra.github.io/data-science/"> data </a>, which I use to inform decisions and drive positive change.
-From research in health and education to sustainable living initiatives and artistic endeavors, my goal is to leave a lasting impact on society, echoing Bowie's call to embrace exciting opportunities that make a difference.
+From research in health, education, and energy along with pursuing artistic endeavors, my goal is to leave a lasting impact on society, echoing Bowie's call to embrace exciting opportunities that make a difference.

 Currently I: